mvellandi/journal-old/_posts/2010-11-20-sustainable-retail-and-social-responsibility-with-kevin-brady-and-david-ian-grey.md

 ---
-title: Sustainable Retail and Social Responsibility with Kevin Brady and David Ian Grey
+title: "Sustainable Retail and Social Responsibility with Kevin Brady and David Ian Grey"
+layout: post
 date: 2010-11-20T09:00:44+00:00
 author: Mario Vellandi
-layout: post
 description:
   - How is the retail industry currently performing in regards to sustainability?
 Secondly, what social responsibility do they have?
 Kevin and David tell
 categories: